cloudevents/spec/http-transport-binding.md

 The batch of events is then rendered in accordance with the event format specification and the resulting data becomes the HTTP message body.

-The batch MAY be empty (typically used in a HTTP response).
+The batch MAY be empty.
 All batched CloudEvents MUST have the same `specversion` attribute.
 Other attributes MAY differ, including the `contenttype` attribute.